kryllyxofficial01/Discord-Bot-Template/README.md

 4. Under `TOKEN`, replace `enter token here` with the copied token.
 5. Your code should now connect to the bot.

+### Running the code:
+1. Add your token to the token variable.
+2. Open a new terminal.
+3. Run the command `pip install discord`
+4. Now the needed libraries are installed.
+5. Now run the bot!

 ## REMEMBER
 DO NOT SHARE YOUR TOKEN.
 IT IS LIKE A PASSWORD.
 IF SOMEONE HAS THE TOKEN, THEY CAN THEN ACCESS THE BOT.